pulp/pulp/docs/sphinx/user-guide/admin-client/introduction.rst

 the type of content being synchronized.

 To facilitate this, the client provides an :term:`extension` mechanism.
-Extensions added by a content type :term:`bundle` and customize the client with commands related to the types being supported.
+Extensions added by a content type :term:`bundle` will customize the client with commands related to the types being supported.
 Typically, these commands will focus around managing repositories of a particular type, however there is no restriction to what commands an extension may add.